andrewdonato/Dev-Boot-Camp-Security-Final-Project/burp.md

 It's an interactive HTTP/S proxy server for attacking and testing web applications.
 It operates as a man-in-the-middle between the end browser and the target web server, and allows the user to intercept, inspect and modify the raw traffic passing in both directions.

 ###Burp Spider
-a tool for mapping web applications.
+Spider is a tool for mapping web applications.
 It uses various intelligent techniques to generate a comprehensive inventory of an application’s content and functionality.

 ###Burp Scanner
-a tool for performing automated discovery of security vulnerabilities in web applications.
+Scanner is a tool for performing automated discovery of security vulnerabilities in web applications.
 It is designed to be used by penetration testers, and to fit in closely with your existing techniques and methodologies for performing manual and semi-automated penetration tests of web applications

-More explanation of the tools and their uses [can be found here](http://www.securityninja.co.uk/hacking/burp-suite-tutorial-the-intruder-tool/)
+More explanation of the tools and their uses [can be found here](http://www.securityninja.co.uk/hacking/burp-suite-tutorial-the-intruder-tool/).